MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/spatial-audio-custom-features.md

     ![______](../../../media/enhance-your-environment/audio-zones/051-copy-reverb-filter.png)

 1. Rename the prefab to "MyNaturalReverbFilter".
-1. Select this prefab, and then, in the **Inspector**, adjust any of the controls needed to create the reverb you want.
+1. Select this prefab, and then, in the **Inspector**, adjust any of the properties or curves needed to create the reverb you want.
 You can also change the **Description**.

     ![______](../../../media/enhance-your-environment/audio-zones/052-my-reverb-filter-updates.png)